Viewport

 - Grey is no sensor linked or in Anti-mag Mode

 You can customize the Character Name in the Character Name option box in the lower left corner.
+In the lower right corner are the motion capture mode and the number of capture frames.

 Body Dimensions Tab